carzum/termviz/README.md

 ### Image mode

-This node allows to visualize images received on the topics specified under `image_topics` in the configuration file.
+This mode allows to visualize images received on the topics specified under `image_topics` in the configuration file.

 ## Supported message types